 Sacramento County Academic Decathlon

-On February 1, 2014, hundreds of high school students, teachers, and community volunteers will gather at Inderkum High School in Sacramento for the 34th Annual Sacramento County Academic Decathlon.
-This year's theme is "World War I."
+On February 1, 2014, hundreds of high school students, teachers, and community volunteers gathered at Inderkum High School in Sacramento for the 34th Annual Sacramento County Academic Decathlon.
+This year's theme was "World War I."

 About the Decathlon

 Student decathletes participate as a 9-member team against other schools by taking 30 minute multiple-choice tests in the subjects of economics, language & literature, music, science, art, mathematics, and social science.